 The coverage does not cover the employee’s self-inflicted injuries or suicide attempts, and it only covers unintentional injuries and not deliberate ones.

-Under the WC policy, injuries or disabilities sustained during working hours while under the influence of drugs or liquor are not admissible.
+Injuries or disabilities sustained during working hours while under the influence of drugs or liquor are not admissible under the WCP.

 Injuries suffered outside work.

 Any form of injury, death, or disability suffered by an employee outside of the scope of their employment is not covered by the insurance.
-The company is not accountable for any bodily injury that workers sustain outside of work.
+The company is not accountable for any bodily injury sustained by workers outside of work.

-Compensation for Injuries payable by the employers under an agreement
+Compensation for injuries payable by employers under an agreement